-When the first form is used, the input will be assumed to be from a card or tape file labeled READER.
+When the first form is used, the input will be assumed to be from a card, tape file labeled READER, or a terminal unit (see timesharing appendix J).

-When the second or third form is used, input will be assumed to be from a tape file labeled TAPEn, where n is the value of u in the input statement, unless otherwise specified by a FILE card (see appendix B).
+When the second or third form is used, input will be assumed to be from a tape file labeled FILEn, where n is the value of u in the input statement, unless otherwise specified by a FILE card (see appendix B).

-When the fourth or fifth form is used, then input should be from a random disk file.
+When the fourth or fifth form is used, then input must be from a random disk file.
 In this instance, a FILE card must be used.

-In using the fourth or fifth form, the random number r, when evaluated, must have a non-negative integer value (see random disk I/0, page 7-36).
+In using the fourth or fifth form, the random record number r, when evaluated, must have a non-negative integer value (see random disk I/0, 7-51).